kenchandev/events-app/README.md

 2. `npm install`
 3. `npm start`

+Inside of your favorite browser (preferable Chrome, Safari or Opera for reasons mentioned in the "Notes" section), navigate to `localhost:3000`.

 ##  Notes

 1. The following is a beautiful guide describing how to keep AngularJS controllers maintainable and small via UI-Router: